jschmuec/shardable_ledger/README.md

 - The available balance is the sum of the latest epoch value and all pending transactions

 Note: We don't really need pending transactions on an acct but it makes unwinding transactions that have not been committed more complicated.
 It's also a nice visibility feature.

+Hierarchical Consistency Structures
+====

+The ledger use case can be expanded to a portfolio management use case.
+Each account belongs to a single portfolio.
+Each portfolio can contain accounts and other ledgers.